 A change of scene is good for your mental health.
 A few minutes can be enough to de-stress you.
 Give yourself some ‘me time’.
 Taking a break may mean being very active or it might mean not doing very much at all.
-Try taking the dog for a walk, a cup of tea with a friend or just putting your feet up.
+Try yoga or meditation, or just putting your feet up.

 There are strong links between what we eat and how we feel, for example, caffeine and sugar can have an immediate effect.
 But food can also have a long-lasting effect on your mental health.
 Your brain needs a mix of nutrients to stay healthy and function well, just like the other organs in your body.
 A diet that’s good for your physical health is also good for your mental health

 None of us are superhuman.
 We all get tired sometimes or overwhelmed by how we feel.
 If things are getting too much for you and you feel you can’t cope, ask for help.